bouvet-apps/security-headers/README.md

 #### Build yourself
 Build this app with gradle.
 In the terminal, from the root of the project, enter `./gradlew build`.
 On Windows, just enter `gradlew build` in the command line from the project root.
-Next, move the JAR file from build/libs to your `$XP_HOME/deploy` directory.
+Next, install the JAR file from `build/libs` on the server via the Applications app.
 The Security Headers app will now be available to add to your websites through the Content Manager app.

 ### Apply the application to your site